ab1820/QR-Challanege/README.md

 I decided for my very first challenge to take on the very simple QR Code for Frontend Mentor.
 Created only with HTML5 and CSS3.

 ### Screenshot
 #This is my version of the QR Code.
-(If you locate the design folder, you can see the solution project)
 ![Screenshot 2022-11-08 165839](https://user-images.githubusercontent.com/114027684/200684734-25200b59-4112-4984-a7f0-0f4c205b7190.png)

 ### Links